Frequently Asked Questions

 You are not required to attend the workshops in order to receive financial assistance.
 Workshops are optional for candidates.

-I am attending a WNBCI workshop, what expenses does the Initiative cover?
+I am attending a WNBCI workshop.
+What expenses does the Initiative cover?

 The Initiative will provide meals during the workshop and will pay for half the cost of a hotel room per candidate (if needed).
 The Initiative will not cover transportation or meals/activities outside of the workshop.

-I just finished registering for a workshop, what are my next steps?
+I just finished registering for a workshop.
+What are my next steps?

 Transportation and room reservations are the responsibility of the candidate.
 You will also want to make sure to complete any tasks that would have been outlined on your registration confirmation page.
-Double occupancy is required for teachers staying in a hotel room.
+Double occupancy with another candidate is required for teachers staying in a hotel room.
 Should you choose to have a single room you will be responsible for half of the cost of the room.